Tack-Tau/electride_flow/README.md

 After ELF calculations complete, analyze structures for electride characteristics using Bader topological analysis on both ELFCAR and PARCHG files.

+**New in v2.0**: Incremental analysis with DFT energy_above_hull integration and PyXtal database storage.

 ### Submit Analysis Job

 **Recommended**: Run analysis as a SLURM job (not on login node):